leonjalfon1/sdp-servicemesh/README.md

 ## Lab Infrastructure

-I provided a GKE cluster for each attendee during the event, however you can use any kubernetes cluster that support linkerd and istio
+I provided a EKS cluster for each attendee during the event, however you can use any kubernetes cluster that support linkerd and istio

 ## Hands-On Labs